 “I have just sent off my big picture; everyone likes it.
 I hope that you are going to employ your literary talents to avenge me for all the insults and injuries I have received.”

-And these words, however, were during his end of life as in the September of the same year, he passed away, making The Dream one of the last paintings of his career and life.
+These words, however, were during his end of life as in September of the same year he passed away, making The Dream one of the last paintings of his career and life.

 Let us move forward to the meaning of The Dream (Rousseau) painting in the artist’s words.